IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

 #### Common schema options

-The following schema parameters are supported by `clean.any()` and by all other built-in cleaner creators.
+The following schema parameters are supported by `clean.any()` and by all other built-in cleaners.

 - `required: false` - allow undefined values
 - `null: true` - allow null values